jcoenraadts/hid-sharp/README.md

 For an existing project, all you require is the HIDInterface.cs class.
 This class is a wrapper for the Win32 API calls required for USB operation.
 It implements simple read/write functions and generates events on asynchronous transmissions.

 The code will build under .NET 2.0, and uses only the APIs available as far back as WinXP.
-It hsa been tested under XP, Vista and Win7.
-(Win8 feedback would be interesting!)
+It hsa been tested under XP, Vista and Win7 and Win8

 Also included is a well documented demo of the functionality of the class.
 This is a console app which implements synchronous and asynchonous operation of the class.